 The purpose of the CBPS is to impart monetary stimulus by lowering the yields on corporate bonds, thereby reducing the cost of borrowing for companies; by triggering portfolio rebalancing into riskier asset by sellers of assets; and by stimulating new issuance of corporate bonds.
-At its meeting ending on 2 February 2022, the MPC voted unanimously to begin to reduce the stock of sterling non-financial investment-grade corporate bond purchases, financed by the issuance of central bank reserves, by ceasing to reinvest maturing assets and by a programme of corporate bond sales, to be completed no earlier than towards the end of 2023, that should unwind fully the stock of corporate bonds representative of issuance by firms making a material contribution to the UK economy.
+At its meeting ending on 2 February 2022, the MPC voted unanimously to begin to reduce the stock of sterling non-financial investment-grade corporate bond purchases, financed by the issuance of central bank reserves, by ceasing to reinvest maturing assets and by a programme of corporate bond sales, to be completed no earlier than towards the end of 2023, that should unwind fully the stock of corporate bond purchases.
+The Company purchases, via the CBPS, a portfolio of sterling corporate bonds representative of issuance by firms making a material contribution to the UK economy.
 The table below shows the sectoral concentration of these assets: